Roger Lee (footballer)

-Roger Colville Lee (born 1 July 1991) is a Bermudian football player who plays for side Barwell, where he plays as a defender.
+Roger Colville Lee (born 1 July 1991) is a Bermudian football player who plays for side West Bridgford Colts and side Heanor Town, where he plays as a defender.

 Club career

 Lee played for local side Somerset Eagles and the Bermuda Hogges in the USL Second Division.
 He also played for Indianapolis Greyhounds while studying at the University of Indianapolis.

 In February 2014, Lee moved to England to play for Ilkeston joining compatriots Antwan Russell, Lejuan Simmons and Rai Simons at the club, but he only played a reserve game for them.
 He later joined Clevedon Town from Weston-Super-Mare, where he had moved in October 2014.

 Lee returned to Ilkeston for training in summer 2015 after his previous spell was marred by injuries and he trained at Weston-Super-Mare and Gloucester City.
 After playing three matches for Rugby Town in September 2015, he joined Stamford in October 2015.

 He joined Estonian Meistriliiga club Tallinna Kalev in December 2018.

 On 19 August 2021, Lee signed for Northern Premier League Premier Division side Mickleover.
 Roger re-signed for Northern Premier League Division One Midlands side Loughborough Dynamo on 22 January 2022.

 Lee signed for Southern League Premier Division Central side Barwell on 3 August 2022.
 He made his debut for the club on 6 August 2022 in a Southern League Premier Division Central fixture at home to Hitchin Town; the match finished 2–1 to the visitors.

+Roger re-signed for Rugby Town in July 2023.

+Lee currently plays for Nottinghamshire side West Bridgford Colts and Derbyshire side Heanor Town.